lebaotrung93/XlauncherIOS/README-Unity.md

 	}

 ```
+[Read here for more detail about how to setup the TEST enviroment] (https://github.com/xctcorporation/ServerIntegration/blob/master/SetupTheEnviroment.md)

 - In the previous code, we provide two callback functions.
 There are handleLoginWithCompletion and handleLogoutWithCompletion.
 You may use these functions to call login or logout with your server